🌿 FREE SHIPPING pby ATM from 49PLN

 Cannabinoids: what are they and how do they work?

-It's no secret that hemp has many different uses.
-This is all due to hemp's ability to produce a wide range of chemicals.
-Over 500 of them have been identified in the plant.
-Some of them are also common in other plants, such as terpenes and flavonoids responsible for the taste and smell of cannabis.
-However, 144 of the chemicals in cannabis are cannabinoids.
+It's no secret that hemp has a wide variety of uses.
+All thanks to hemp's ability to produce a wide range of chemicals.
+More than 500 of them have been identified in the plant, some of which are also common in other plants, such as terpenes and flavonoids responsible for the taste and smell of hemp.
+However, 144 of the chemicals in hemp are cannabinoids.

 How do cannabinoids work?

-You've probably heard about tetrahydrocannabinol (THC), which, in addition to its great medicinal value, also has an intoxicating effect.
-It is a substance that is illegal in Poland, but it is only one of many cannabinoids.
-Cannabidiol (CBD) also has medicinal properties and has health-promoting properties, but does not contain psychoactive substances.
-These are just two of hundreds of cannabinoids found in cannabis.
+You've probably heard of tetrahydrocannabinol (THC), which, in addition to its high medicinal value, also produces intoxicating effects.
+It's a substance that is illegal in Poland, but it's just one of many cannabinoids.
+Cannabidiol (CBD), on the other hand, also has medicinal properties and health-promoting effects, but does not contain psychoactive substances.
+These are just two of the hundreds of cannabinoids found in hemp.
 To understand how cannabis works, you must first understand how cannabinoids interact with your body.

 The endocannabinoid system

-In the 1990s, cannabinoid scientists discovered the endocannabinoid system (ECS) in the human body.
+In the 1990s, cannabinoid researchers discovered the endocannabinoid system (ECS) in the human body.
 The endocannabinoid system consists of:

 • cannabinoid receptors